Environmental stewardship

 What did the assessment find?

-The referral is supported by a comprehensive body of independent technical evidence, including specialist assessments for each of the seven Matters of National Environmental Significance (MNES) identified above.
+The referral was supported by a comprehensive body of independent technical evidence, including specialist assessments for each of the seven Matters of National Environmental Significance (MNES) identified above.

 For each species and ecological community, the assessment examined whether the precinct’s development footprint had the potential to cause a significant impact.
 The footprint was deliberately located on less than 20 hectares of land that had been historically cleared for farming and wartime military use, land with substantially lower ecological value than the surrounding conservation areas.
 This intentional siting minimises potential impacts on high-value habitat and reflects a design approach that avoids sensitive areas wherever possible.